 Everyone wants a quick fix.
 I certainly understand.
 I like a quick fix myself.
 Sometimes psychotherapy can make it happen.
 However, quick fixes are more the exception than the rule.
 How long will treatment take?
 Well, the answer to that question, like the answer to many other questions, is, "It depends."
 Effective psychotherapy can take anywhere from one session to years of sessions.

 If the problem is very specific and has just come up, the course of therapy will probably be brief, a session or perhaps ten, depending on the complexity and number of people affected.
 The length of treatment is very dependent on the breadth, intensity, number, complexity, and duration of problems.
-Treatment will take longer: the more areas of life the problems impact, the longer the problems have been operating, the more intense their impact on self and others, the more problems there are and the complexity of their interactions.
+Treatment will take longer: the more areas of life the problems impact, the longer the problems have been operating, the more intense their impact on self and others, the more problems there are, and the more complex are their interactions.

 Yes, quick fixes that require little time and effort are great when they can happen, but psychotherapy usually demands persistence and working through.
 Sometimes medications work without much effort from patient and therapist; however, they can have limitations even when they do help.
 After comparing medication and psychotherapy, Tryon (2016) concluded, "While psychotherapeutic effects may take longer to emerge, they may be more enduring because learning-based synaptic changes are structural whereas pharmacological modifications are often not" (p.
 280).